oaktec/audiophile-e-commerce/README.md

 # Audiophile - Full-stack e-commerce website

 This project is a full-stack e-commerce website built with Node.js and React, with a Postgres database.
-It is a fictional website for a fictional company called Audiophile.
-The website has user accounts, Stripe integration, a server-side cart and pulls product data from a PostgreSQL database.
+It is a website for a fictional company called Audiophile.
+The website has user accounts, a server-side cart, pulls product data from a PostgreSQL database and has Stripe integration for payment.
 It is fully responsive and should work well on all screen sizes.

 ![Homepage screenshot](./screenshots/homepage.png)